Drafting an Employment Contract: 5 Mistakes Employers Makeachkarlaw-admin

 You may have come across a written employment contract at least once.
 An employment agreement outlines the terms and conditions of an employment relationship.

-You might be wondering if you should draft the employment agreement yourself.
-Maybe you’re thinking it is more cost-effective to find a template online for free and change the terminology.
-Many employers thought the same thing and ran into significant problems.
+You might be wondering if you can make the employment contract yourself.
+Maybe you are thinking of using a free template online and just changing some words.
+Many employers tried that and had big problems.

 There are many legal pitfalls an employer may face when drafting an employment agreement, but five common ones are: